A member of the Rose family, the Cydonia genus now contains only one species,

 pH 6.1-7.5 (slightly acidic to neutral).
-Alkaline soil causes nutritional deficiencies. under canopy but one foot away from trunk.
+Alkaline soil causes nutritional deficiencies. under the canopy but one foot away from trunk.
 Water immediately.
 Applying nitrogen results in flower drop and increases fire blight susceptibility.
 Mulch: Spread 2-3" aged compost under canopy late winter to reduce moisture loss.
 Keep mulch one foot away from trunk.

 Planting: Avoid locations with rapid temperature fluctuations and